andreberg/py4dlib/_sources/api/objects.txt

 .. function:: SelectObjects(objs)

-.. function:: DeselectAll(in_objmngr=False)
+.. function:: DeselectAll(inObjMngr=False)

    Not the same as ``BaseSelect.DeselectAll()``.

-   :param bool in_objmngr: if True, run the deselect command for the
+   :param bool inObjMngr: if True, run the deselect command for the
       Object Manager, else the general one for the editor viewport.

 .. function:: GroupObjects(objs, name="Group")